 Each program is designed for guided independent study through distance education.
 Study is conducted via blended distance learning.
 Textbooks are provided electronically.
-Students may contact the school at 1.800.359.3455 to purchase physical copies of textbooks for a nominal charge of \$30 per course.
+Students may contact the school at 1.800.359.3455 to purchase physical copies of textbooks for a nominal charge of \$29.99 per course.
 Programs are organized into easy-to-follow lessons with step-by-step directions.
 Each lesson teaches specific skills and contains a variety of learning activities such as practice exercises and quizzes.
 Answers to practice exercises are in the back of the book.
 Quizzes are submitted to the school for evaluation and grading.
 Graded quizzes are returned to the students along with constructive feedback.
 This feedback helps students develop their skills.
 Quizzes are returned to the student in the same manner (i.e. online, email, mail) the student submitted the quiz.
 Quiz grades are recorded by the school and become part of the student's transcript.
-Repeat exams are not allowed unless required by the school under the Academic Progress Policy.